 This part of the Imperial Army was mostly introduced in later army books and is the most underrepresented part of my force.
 Still adding to it.
 Six Warrior Priests, including the old Volkmar model on foot which can be used as an Arch Lector if needed, see to the spiritual needs of the army while a Witch Hunter keeps the devil away.

-A large block of 30 Flagellants have joined the Bogenhafen Army.
+A large block of 42 Flagellants have joined the Bogenhafen Army.
+The unit filler is converted from the old War Altar model.
 A smaller group of 12 old school Flagellants are also available (this was part of my original tournament army before the plastic kit became available).